vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-1.md

 ![Missing Layout](assets/images/before_layout.png){: .center-image }

-But things don't seem right do they, our Nectar layout has been replaced with the default one used by phoenix.
+But things don't seem right do they?
+Our Nectar layout has been replaced with the default one used by phoenix.
 Let's rectify that.

 Update layout_view.ex as: